dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ## Prior Work

-There is no prior work in other languages known to the autor.
+There is no prior work in other languages known to the author.
 The proposed changes are very specific to the D programming language.
 Yet they bear some similarity to the relaxation of `pure` allowing `pure` functions to modify any mutable value reachable through its parameters.
-Those `pure` functions are called *weakly pure* in contrast to *strongly pure* ones that cannot possibly modify values outside of them through their parameters.
+Those `pure` functions are called *weakly pure* in contrast to *strongly pure* ones that cannot possibly modify values except their local variables.
 The same way letting weakly pure functions be annotated `pure` allowed for more *strongly pure* functions, the changes proposed by this DIP allow more functions carrying a warrant attribute.